Purpose of the Collection

 The Department of Mechanical Engineering offers a program leading to the degree of Bachelor of Science in mechanical engineering.

-The department offers programs leading to the degrees of master of science and doctor of philosophy, with a specialization in any of the following major areas: Computational Science and Engineering (CSE); Dynamical Systems, Control and Robotics (DCR); Micro and Nanoscale Engineering (MEMS); Solid Mechanics, Materials and Structures (SMMS); and Thermal Sciences and Fluid Mechanics (TFS).
+The department offers programs leading to the degrees of master of science and doctor of philosophy, with a specialization in any of the following major areas: Bioengineering and Systems Biology (BSB), Computational Science and Engineering (CSE); Dynamical Systems, Control and Robotics (DCR); Fluid Mechanics and Thermal Sciences (FTS).
+Micro/Nano Technology (MNT); and Solid Mechanics, Materials and Structures (SMMS).
+Many departmental researchers are also involved in interdisciplinary institutes and programs including the Center for Control, Dynamical Systems and Computation (CCDC), California Nanosystems Institute, Center for Stem Cell Biology and Engineering at UC Santa Barbara and the Technology Management Program.

 Scope of Coverage

-Subject Areas: Computational Science and Engineering, Dynamic Systems, Control, and Robotics; Risk and Safety Engineering; Fluid Mechanics/Thermal Sciences; Micro/Nano Technology; Solid Mechanics, Materials, and Structures and Thermal Sciences and Fluid Mechanics
+Subject Areas: Bioengineering and Systems Biology, Computational Science and Engineering, Dynamic Systems, Control, and Robotics; Risk and Safety Engineering; Fluid Mechanics/Thermal Sciences; Micro/Nano Technology; Solid Mechanics, Materials, and Structures and Thermal Sciences and Fluid Mechanics

 Languages: Although English is the primary language; materials in other languages are also acquired on a selective basis.
 Translations into English are preferred.